Yogurt2310/rsschool-cv/cv.md

 ## English
 ___B2 (Begin)___
-I was learning and practising English for most of my life.
+I was learning and practising English for about 7 years.
 I was a student in 2 belarusian english schools: __Sreamline__ and __Aspect__